LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 [README.md](https://github.com/LambdaHack/LambdaHack/blob/master/README.md)
 or describe your problem on gitter or the issue tracker.
 Contributions of all kinds are welcome.
-Please offer feedback to mikolaj.konarski@funktory.com or, preferably, at any of the public forums.
+Please offer feedback to mikolaj.konarski@funktory.com or, preferably, on any of the public forums.

 Starting your adventure